 While some organizations advocate an “automate everything” methodology, Coveros will help your organization find the right balance between manual and automated testing and include this balance as part of your test plan.
 While we can help organizations at any point along the test automation maturity spectrum, we have a proven process for taking an organization with non-existent or poor automation and starting them on the path to reaching full test automation maturity.
 This process begins with our staff setting up frameworks (e.g., JUnit for Java) that will allow automated tests to be written.
 Coveros has also developed our own open source testing framework called SecureCI Testing Framework which is an excellent tool and can be a great starting point for building or improving test automation in your organization.
 Our consultants will then write sample test cases that demonstrate best practices, and which your staff can use as a model for how tests should be automated.
 Finally, we will train your staff on how to automate tests so that they can eventually become self-sufficient in developing their own automated tests.

 Integrating Testing and DevOps

-To further ensure a seamless integration of these processes, Coveros developed and open-sourced our own CI tooled called SecureCI.
-SecureCI is a continuous integration solution tool which comes pre-packaged with a number of open source tools that help to consolidate the management of your pipeline and provide a central location for all of your resources.
+To further ensure a seamless integration of these processes, Coveros developed and released as open source our own CI tool called SecureCI.
+SecureCI is a continuous integration solution which comes pre-packaged with a number of open source tools that help to consolidate the management of your pipeline and provide a central location for all of your resources.